AlexSafatli/NootBot/README.md

 ## Changelog

+### 2.1.5

+- Added more string literals and reflected this in code.
+- Minor fix for sound uploading when category fuzzy matches.

 ### 2.1.0

 - Improve sound attachment processing by making it clear to the user how it works.
 Ensure lowercase names.